MiloMilek/Weather/README.md

 Marine Weather API requires no API key.
 For obvious reasons, this repository does not contain my Openweathermap API key.
 You can obtain yours by signing up at https://openweathermap.org/, and placing it in the api_key variable in geocode.js, getLocationCity.js, weather.js (Yes normally I should've attempted to fetch the API key from an .env file, however since this is a small personal project, it isn't (and won't be) my priority.)

+For people looking at the spaghetti code, I'm just learning JS. test6385 on discord